-A hundred students enrolled in blended classes and the Academy of Continuing Education (ACE), a fully online program of the university, were conveniently chosen.
-They were sent a survey questionnaire created through a google form.
+A hundred students enrolled in blended classes and in the Academy of Continuing Education (ACE), a full online program of the university, were conveniently chosen.
+They were sent survey questionnaire created through google form.
 Moreover, two FGDs were done.
 For each of the two FGDs, there were 7 students enrolled in blended classes who participated.